peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int Count { get; }

-Gets the number of keys in this map, or the number of items in this array, or 0 if this item is neither an array nor a map.
+Gets the number of keys in this map, or the number of items in this rray, or 0 if this item is neither an array nor a map.

 <b>Returns:</b>

-The number of keys in this map, or the number of items in this array, or 0 if this item is neither an array nor a map.
+The number of keys in this map, or the number of items in this array, or if this item is neither an array nor a map.

 ### InnermostTag